Glossary

 What zazen is not: a relaxation exercise, a technique for emptying the mind, or a method for achieving a special state.
 The instruction “think not-thinking” (Dogen, Fukanzazengi) does not mean achieving thoughtlessness.
 It means a quality of attention that includes thought without being captured by it — noticing the mind’s activity from a ground that is not itself a thought.
 This distinction is difficult to describe and becomes clearer through practice.
 The beginner will find the first sessions dominated by involuntary thinking; this is normal and expected.
 The instruction “return” — to breath, to posture, to present attention — is the whole practice, and it is available in any sitting session regardless of how restless the mind is.
 Detailed posture and breath instructions are available on the Practice page.

-See also: Shikantaza · Kinhin · Sesshin · Full practice instructions
+See also: Shikantaza · Kinhin · Sesshin · Full practice instructions · Deep dive: What is zazen? →

 What readers ask about Zen vocabulary.